Parents keen for a code of conduct

 Having a code of conduct will help to set clear expectations for parents and is also a great opportunity to take the time to consider how your club will respond to different scenarios that might occur.

-Use match days, training nights and social media to promote the club’s expectations of parents.
+Use match days, training nights and social media to promote the club’s expectations of parents, and of the consequences of bad behaviour.
 Remind your club community that sport should be fun, especially at the junior level.

 Consider joining Good Sports Junior.